firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-05-personal-rakshasi.md

 Priya opens her mouth to thank Videsh.

-“I’m gonna setup a triple monitor and play Red Dead in your room,” he says before he slips off into the kitchen.
+“I’m gonna set up a triple monitor and play Red Dead in your room,” he says before he slips off into the kitchen.

 ----